 To design a more functional closet, first, you need to decide how you plan to use the space.
-Since Christine has a separate closet for hanging clothes, she wanted to be able to use this closet as a combo vanity and storage area to store clothing, shoes, and accessories, as well as fit a vanity table and house her makeup and perfume collection.
+Because Christine has a separate closet for hanging clothes, she wanted to be able to use this closet as a combo vanity and storage area to store clothing, shoes, and accessories, as well as fit a vanity table and house her makeup and perfume collection.

 To accommodate some of these needs, she decided she needed more drawer storage.
 She also installed a custom vanity with drawers and shelving that fit her closet, with a few storage boxes at the top to hold seasonal and little-worn items.

 How much hanging, drawer, and shelving storage space does a closet need?
 A good trick is to measure your clothing like this:

 - Hang all of your clothing together (not including sweaters or other items you prefer to keep folded) and measure the width and height of the clothes in their entirety.